-In fact, the contents of this book were initially included in the appendix of the GTCEL book.
-The statistical study performed on the heritability of intelligence that appears in the annex led to the definitive separation of the books.
+The content of this book appeared initially in the appendix of the Conditional Evolution of Life book.
+The statistical study performed on the heritability of intelligence –The EDI Study– led to the definitive separation of the books.

-I.4.
-Human brain diagram
+1.d) Human brain diagram